 Disposable cups are hardly ever re-used, and they often find their end at the local landfill.
 So to cut back on this paper waste, six innovative designers in Japan have banded together to save the world from being overrun by paper cups.
 Using reclaimed cups, the crew has created a honeycomb wall lamp that shines bright, well beyond its stunning and sophisticated modern design.

 The lighting elements are fitted at the bottom, creating a gradated warm glow.
 The cup bottoms cast columns of light that fan out around the bottom of the lamp.
-With BBQ season in full swing, we think the Rays lamp could also be a great DIY challenge when we’re faced with stacks of disposable picnic-ware.
+Since it casts such a warming, luminous glow, a lamp like this could be a great weekend craft project to fend off the winter blues!

 Via Yanko Design